giantswarm/fmt/kubernetes/annotations_and_labels.md

 # Kubernetes Annotations and Labels

-## Common Labels (for host cluster services)
+## Common Labels (for control plane services)

 - `app` - value should contain the name of the application.
 Should be applied to every Kubernetes resource associated with an application.
 This should also be used as replicas selector.
 E.g. `app=kvm-operator`.
-- `giantswarm.io/cluster` - value should contain guest cluster ID which this object is part of.
+- `giantswarm.io/cluster` - value should contain tenant cluster ID which this object is part of.
 E.g. `giantswarm.io/cluster=eggs2`.
 - `giantswarm.io/certificate` - value should contain certificate name as
   defined in github.com/giantswarm/certs repo.
 This is used in certificate Secrets and CertConfigs.
 - `giantswarm.io/managed-by` - value should contain repository name of the operator managing the object.
 E.g. `giantswarm.io/managed-by=kvm-operator`.
-- `giantswarm.io/organization` - value should contain guest cluster's
+- `giantswarm.io/organization` - value should contain tenant cluster's
   organization ID as displayed in the front-end `giantswarm.io/organization=track-hunter`.
 - `giantswarm.io/randomkey` - value should contain randomkey name as defined in github.com/giantswarm/randomkeys repo.
 This is used in encryption Secrets.

-## Common Labels (for guest cluster services)
+## Common Labels (for tenant cluster services)

 - `app` - value should contain the name of the application.
 Should be applied to every Kubernetes resource associated with an application.
 This should